DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT-FORWARDER/WORKSPACES/EDI-Landed-cost-processing.md

 ## EDI Landed cost processing

 The EDI Landed cost processing workspace provides a quick and easy way to view the pending actions for EDI Freight forwarders. <br>

-Users can obtain pending purchase orders, to be sent as Voyage advice, that are setup for the trading partner but **Sent to EDI** is set to _No_. <br>
+Users can obtain purchase orders that needs to be sent as Voyage advice <br>

 Users can access the **EDI Landed cost processing workspace** by navigating to **EDI > Freight forwarder workspaces > EDI Landed cost processing**. <br>

 The following subsections will discuss the various tiles and tabs available on the workspace.